 4. Santa Fe, New Mexico

-Most people think of deserts and heat when they think of New Mexico, but just a short trip from the historic Santa Fe, you'll find Ski Santa Fe, filled with slopes for skiing, snowboarding and learning the ropes.
-The resort features Chipmunk Corner day care, as well as plenty of kids' lessons, and host of great options to combine your stay and your skiing passes in the same package.
-With plenty of shopping, dining and nightlife just 16 miles away, skiing in Santa Fe is a great option for those looking to learn and live it up at the same time.
+Most people think of deserts and heat when they think of New Mexico, but just a short trip from the historic Santa Fe, you'll find Ski Santa Fe, filled with slopes for skiing, snowboarding, and learning the ropes.
+The resort features Chipmunk Corner daycare, as well as plenty of kids' lessons, and a host of great options to combine your stay and your skiing passes in the same package.
+With plenty of shopping, dining, and nightlife just 16 miles away, skiing in Santa Fe is a great option for those looking to learn and live it up at the same time.

 5. Boyne Highlands, Michigan

 With 55 runs, a 13' halfpipe, and wintertime zip lines, Boyne Mountain is a snowy wonderland in Michigan's lower half.
 Here, you'll be able to ski, snowboard, tube, snowshoe, ice skate, snow bike, and more.
 After skiing, make sure to relax in front of a bonfire on the slopes.
 Later, down the hill, you'll find the Mountain Grand Lodge and Spa, near the Avalanche Bay Indoor Waterpark, Michigan's largest indoor water park.
 Really, is there a downside here?
 No. No, there is not.